 It’s always comes down to this: living up to the elusive perfect mom.
 I can picture her.
 When I was in my twenties imagining myself as a mother I looked just like her.
 Cheerful at breakfast in a business suit, shooing my heirs out the door to school and going to work, leaning in all day but simultaneously plugged in to the little lives of my children, scrutinizing their school, up-to-speed on all the goings on in their extracurricular lives.
 I turned out, instead, to be a lot sloppier.
 I’m much better at leaning back.
 And while I’m there, I tell myself I really should do more.
 I could do better.

 You know what kind of mom I am?
 The I-hate-Christmas mom.
 Every year I proclaim, to myself, and here on this blog, how I dislike what Christmas has become.
-I’m disturbed by the commercialization of the holiday.
+I’m disturbed by the ubiquitous commercialization of the holiday.
 Each year it starts earlier and there are more useless things to buy not because they are special or thoughtful but because there is a marketing engine prodding us to buy more.
 Store shelves are stocked with unnecessary decorations and novelty gifts that have little to do with the spirit of giving and even less to do with the birth of Jesus.
 Except crèches are a big deal here in Catalunya, but then, of course, there are hundreds of different figurines to buy – some of them in scatalogical poses – to add to your standard manger scene.